uber/kraken/docs/ROADMAP.md

 # Kubernetes Integration

-We are looking into integrating Kraken and Kubernetes, so Kraken can preheating hosts at the beginning of a rolling upgrade, and speed up deployment.
+We are looking into integrating Kraken with Kubernetes, so Kraken can preheat hosts at the beginning of rolling upgrades, and speed up deployments.

 This would require a Kubernetes scheduler that supports in-place upgrade.